dengking/programming-language/docs/C-family-language/C++/Idiom/OOP/Non-throwing-swap/Non-throwing-swap.md

 }
 ```

-Although an efficient and exception-safe swap function can be implemented (as shown above) as a member function, non-throwing swap idiom goes further than that for simplicity, consistency, and to facilitate generic programming.
+Although an efficient and exception-safe `swap` function can be implemented (as shown above) as a member function, non-throwing swap idiom goes further than that for **simplicity**, **consistency**, and to facilitate **generic programming**.
 An explicit specialization of `std::swap` should be added in the `std` namespace as well as the namespace of the class itself.

 ```c++
 namespace Orange { // namespace of String